203-Systems/Matrix-Wiki/docs/Mystrix/UsageExamples/LightshowPerformance/ApolloStudio.md

 ## Set Up

 1. Ensure you have [Ableton Live](https://www.ableton.com/live/) installed, as you will likely want to use Apollo Studio in conjunction with it.
 You will need to set up your Mystrix with Ableton beforehand.
-Refer to [Ableton Live - Set Up](/docs/Mystrix/UsageExamples/LightshowPerformance/AbletonLive) for guidance.
+Refer to <DocLink to="/docs/Mystrix/UsageExamples/LightshowPerformance/AbletonLive">Ableton Live - Set Up</DocLink> for guidance.
 2. Download and install [Apollo Studio](https://apollo.mat1jaczyyy.com/) on your computer.
-3. Connect your Mystrix and enter the [Performance App](/docs/MatrixOS/Applications/Performance).
+3. Connect your Mystrix and enter the <DocLink to="/docs/MatrixOS/Applications/Performance">Performance App</DocLink>.
 4. Launch both Apollo Studio and Ableton Live.
 5. Open an existing project or create a new one.
 6. Configure the MIDI port for the track.
 Note that Windows does not support multi-client MIDI, so you will need to select `MIDIIN2 (Mystrix)` to avoid conflicts with Ableton Live.